Canada's Cenovus Energy to build houses for indigenous communities

-Jan 30 (Reuters) - Canada’s Cenovus Energy said on Thursday it would invest C$10 million ($7.61 million) annually for a period of five years to help build about 200 homes for indigenous communities near its oil sands operations in the province of Alberta.
+(Reuters) - Canada’s Cenovus Energy (CVE.TO) said on Thursday it would invest C$10 million ($7.61 million) annually for a period of five years to help build about 200 homes for indigenous communities near its oil sands operations in the province of Alberta.

 The commitment towards the six First Nations and Métis communities could be extended to 10 years and result in a total investment of C$100 million, the company said.